 Scott Payne, owner and operator of Purcellville’s Chick-fil-A, spoke to over 60 PHC students last Thursday about failure and success in the small business world.

 He exhorted the students: “Everyone is here because they intend to do something hard.
 But if you want to do something hard, you need to be prepared for failure.”

-When the Chick-fil-A (conveniently placed across the street from PHC) opened in November 2015, Scott was admittedly under-educated about the practical side of the business.
+When the Chick-fil-A (conveniently placed across the street from PHC) opened in November 2015, Scott was admittedly under-educated about the practical aspects of business management.
 He claimed his short training prior to the grand opening was inspiring, though hardly enough to get him on his feet in the real world.

 “I became, statistically, the worst Chick-fil-A in America.
 Our guests filled out surveys saying were slow, we were dirty, we were unfriendly,” he explained.

-Almost immediately, he was overwhelmed with an acute sense of failure.
+Soon, he was overwhelmed with an acute sense of failure, both professionally and personally.

 When he discovered the “Corporate Purpose,” on the website's “About” page, he was struck by the Lord’s leading to inquire further.

 The statement reads: “To glorify God by being a faithful steward of all that is entrusted to us and to have a positive influence on all who come into contact with Chick-fil-A.”

 Unfortunately, his first 75 days in business were an utter discouragement.
 When the Jonas Snowstorm of 2016 hit Virginia, it catapulted Scott and his staff to yet another low point.
 Their confidence and finances sustained substantial losses, which led Scott to consider giving up the entire enterprise.